 (2) In any event, the permit shall be invalidated if actual construction is discontinued for reasons other than those beyond the permit holder's control.

-(3) The exemptions listed under Subsection A above do not apply to new construction or substantial improvements in the flood-prone areas (including FEMA-designated VE, AE and AO flood zones).
+(3) The exemptions listed under Subsection A above do not apply to new construction or substantial improvements or repairs following substantial damage in the flood-prone areas (including FEMA-designated VE, AE and AO flood zones).

 [Amended 1-11-2014 by Ord.
 No. 708]